postcss/postcss/README.md

 option as an object with the following parameters:

 * `inline` boolean: indicates that the source map should be embedded in the output CSS as a Base64-encoded comment.
-By default it is `true`.
+By default, it is `true`.
   But if all previous maps are external, not inline, PostCSS will not embed the map even if you do not set this option.